ryanpeach/continuing_education/README.md

 # Installation

+First follow specific instructions for your operating system listed in subheaders below.

-Make sure you have cloned the submodules first:
+Then make sure you have cloned the submodules:

 `git submodule update --init --recursive`